Here is a breakdown of major shareholders in Cadence Design Systems Inc. (NASDAQ: CDNS)

 Cadence Design Systems Inc. (CDNS) Insider Activity

-A total of 107 insider transactions have happened at Cadence Design Systems Inc. (CDNS) in the last six months, with sales accounting for 73 and purchases happening 34 times.
-The most recent transaction is an insider sale by DEVGAN ANIRUDH, the company’s President and CEO.
-SEC filings show that DEVGAN ANIRUDH sold 1,523 shares of the company’s common stock on Aug 29 at a price of $176.34 per share for a total of $0.27 million.
-Following the sale, the insider now owns 0.18 million shares.
+A total of 100 insider transactions have happened at Cadence Design Systems Inc. (CDNS) in the last six months, with sales accounting for 73 and purchases happening 27 times.
+The most recent transaction is an insider sale by TENG CHIN-CHI, the company’s Sr. Vice President.
+SEC filings show that TENG CHIN-CHI sold 11,000 shares of the company’s common stock on Sep 12 at a price of $174.59 per share for a total of $1.92 million.
+Following the sale, the insider now owns 0.14 million shares.

-Cadence Design Systems Inc. disclosed in a document filed with the SEC on Aug 29 that ZAMAN ANEEL (Sr. Vice President) sold a total of 1,207 shares of the company’s common stock.
-The trade occurred on Aug 29 and was made at $176.34 per share for $0.21 million.
-Following the transaction, the insider now directly holds 91077.0 shares of the CDNS stock.
+Cadence Design Systems Inc. disclosed in a document filed with the SEC on Sep 06 that Cunningham Paul (Sr. Vice President) sold a total of 250 shares of the company’s common stock.
+The trade occurred on Sep 06 and was made at $168.39 per share for $42098.0.
+Following the transaction, the insider now directly holds 94189.0 shares of the CDNS stock.

 Cadence Design Systems Inc. (CDNS): Who are the competitors?